Next Remarkable Chapter

 Plymouth, a high-priority town for Wildlands Trust, is the largest town in Massachusetts.
 Few towns anywhere can boast the natural assets of Plymouth, including 37 miles of coastline, 450 ponds, large swaths of globally rare pine barrens, and newly undammed rivers running through healthy forests and into the ocean.

 Featuring significant tracts of open land and located within driving distance of Boston, Plymouth has a lot at stake.
-No one understands this better than Wildlands partners Bill Keohane, Chair of the Plymouth Community Preservation Committee, and David Gould, Director of the Plymouth Department of Marine and Environmental Affairs.
+No one understands this better than Wildlands partners Bill Keohan, Chair of the Plymouth Community Preservation Committee, and David Gould, Director of the Plymouth Department of Marine and Environmental Affairs.
 Bill has worked with Wildlands on dozens of land protection projects.
 Few are as committed or as adept as Bill at finding land, negotiating with landowners, and shepherding projects through town meetings for approval.

 Leading with dedication and expertise, David is among the most respected municipal natural resource managers in the country.
 His work on ambitious dam removal projects and large-scale wetland restorations spearheads the collaborative effort to reverse environmental degradation in Plymouth.